subjective-php/date/README.md

 [![Documentation](https://img.shields.io/badge/reference-phpdoc-blue.svg?style=flat)](http://pholiophp.org/chadicus/date)

-A collection of various PHP classes for use with file systems
+A collection of various PHP classes for use with date, times and timezones.

 ## Requirements

-Chadicus\Date requires PHP 5.5 (or later).
+Chadicus\Date requires PHP 5.6 (or later).

 ##Composer
 To add the library as a local, per-project dependency use [Composer](http://getcomposer.org)!
 Simply add a dependency on